 Taking a risk tolerance quiz is a good place to start.
-The results will give you an idea of what types of investments will allow you to invest with peace.
+The results will give you an idea of what types of investment accounts and investment strategy will allow you to invest with peace.

 For example, I have a low risk tolerance level.
 Some people get excited at the prospect of high returns on their investment--even if it comes with high risk.

 Not me.
 I’d rather take lower returns and know that my money is less at risk to be lost.
 Luckily, there are several options for low-risk investments.

 The thing about investing is that you have to be able to sleep at night regarding the investments you choose.
 If you are choosing investments that are outside of your risk tolerance zone, you won’t be happy.